 Kreie Island Preserve

 Kreie Island, separated from the mainland portion of the preserve by the narrow mangrove canopied Post Office Cut, contains a remarkable and rare three acre tropical hardwood hammock in the middle of a mangrove forest that is home to a large diversity of plant life.
 The property was purchased by means of a bargain sale thanks to the generosity of Rosalie and Herbert Kreie, long time former residents of Pine Island.
 The 67-acre parcel also includes another smaller upland ridge.
 There is a primitive trail leading to the tropical hammock from the cut between Little Bocilla Island and the Kreie property.
-There is a picnic table, and a nature trail around the perimeter of the trail.
+There is a nature trail around the perimeter of the island.
 The CLT land steward volunteers are in the process of clearing the exotic vegetation from both upland sites.
 Guided tours are available

-Calusa Canal Preserve
+(aka Calusa Canal Preserve)

+The Preserve was named for longtime CLT member Bud House who was instrumental in the purchase of the property.
 The Pine Island Canal is known the world over as one of the few aboriginal transportation canals.
 The Canal, located in Southwest Florida, extended from northwest Pine Island, at the archaeological site known as Pineland, eastward across Pine Island, across Indian Field Island, to meet up with Matlacha Pass.
 While the existence of the canal was widely known, its exact route and method of construction had never been documented.

 Frank Hamilton Cushing, a noted anthropologist, stopped at Pineland, then known as Batty's Landing, in 1895 and 1896 on his way to his explorations at Key Marco.
 He described the canal as extending to the east from the "water court" and was about thirty feet wide and about five feet deep.